 - Your injuries have resulted in a “serious impairment to a significant bodily function”.

-That is a great question, the serious injury exception is, often times, the most difficult to prove – it is left undefined by the Courts and is not automatic like the other limited tort exceptions.
+A great question, the serious injury exception is, often times, the most difficult to prove – it is left undefined by Pennsylvania Courts and is not automatic like the other limited tort exceptions.
 This question is very fact specific, each persons body, mind and situation is different.
-Generally, we always recommend following your doctors recommended treatment plan and be diligent in doing so.
-Remember, an insurance company is looking for a reason not to pay your claims – if you do not follow your treatment plan, your handing one to them.
+Generally, we always recommend following your medical providers recommended treatment plan and be diligent in doing so.
+That means if your chiropractor, primary care doctor, physical therapist, orthopedist, neurologist, pain management doctor or any other medical provider related to your accident and injuries recommends you get care you should do it.
+If you are referred for diagnostic testing such as x-ray, MRI, EMG/NCV testing, vestibular testing, neuropsychiatric exam, or other testing these are very important pieces for proving you suffered a serious injury and should be done.
+The insurance company will go over your treatment and care with a fine-tooth comb, any time you miss appointments, don’t get recommended testing or otherwise neglect your care they will latch right on to those instances to argue that you cannot be seriously hurt from this accident.
+Remember, an insurance company is looking for any reason not to pay your claims – if you do not follow your treatment plan, your handing one to them.

-Tip #3 – Find a Limited Tort Lawyer that Will File a Law Suit
+Tip #3 – Find a Limited Tort Car Accident Lawyer that Will File a Law Suit

-In most Philadelphia Car Accident Lawyers cases, once treatment is complete, the lawyer will put together what is called a ‘demand packet’.
-The demand packet will contain a description of the accident, all of the treatment records, and a demand for compensation.
-In limited tort cases, these demand packets, 99% of the time the claim will be denied because the insurance company will claim that the injured party did not breach the ‘serious injury exception’.
-We have seen our share of these denials from insurance companies because they hate paying on limited tort cases (regardless of the severity of the injury).
-So we take a different tactic, we file suit on behalf of the majority of our limited tort clients – this puts a clock on the insurance company and they will take the claim a lot more seriously once it goes in suit.
+In most personal injury accident cases, once medical treatment is complete, the car accident lawyer will put together what is called a ‘demand packet or specials packet’.
+The demand packet will contain a description of the accident, all of the treatment records, and a demand for money compensation.
+When the insurance company evaluates these demand packets, if they see that you had limited tort insurance coverage, they will deny a great majority of these claims simple based on the insurance adjusters claim that the injured party did not breach the ‘serious injury exception’.
+We have seen our share of these denials from insurance companies because they hate paying for pain and suffering related to limited tort cases (regardless of the severity of the injury).
+Our team of trial lawyers take a different tactic, we file suit on behalf of the majority of our limited tort clients – this puts a clock on the insurance company and they will take the claim a lot more seriously once a lawsuit is filed.

 Tip #4 – Be on the Offensive, or File the Law Suit as a “Major”

-Tip #5 – Your Lawyer Has to Ready to Take Your Limited Tort Case to Trial
+Tip #5 – Your Lawyer Has to Ready to Take Your Limited Tort Case All the Way to Trial

-To better understand the difference between limited tort and full tort insurance check out our article: Limited Tort vs Full Tort?
-A Philadelphia Car Accident Lawyer Examines
+To better understand the difference between limited tort and full tort insurance check out our article: What you need to know about Limited Tort vs Full Tort